quicwg/base-drafts/draft-ietf-quic-transport.md

   {{solicited-state-transitions}}.

 * Connection close signals, including packets that contain CONNECTION_CLOSE frames, are not sent again when packet loss is detected.
-Retransmission of these packets is described in {{termination}}.
+Resending these signals is described in {{termination}}.

 * The current connection maximum data is sent in MAX_DATA frames.
 An updated value is sent in a MAX_DATA frame if the packet containing the most recently